zakeetahawi/origin.cmms/cmms/dev-docs/Backup.md

 ## Important Notes

-1. **Database Restoration**: When restoring a database, the script renames your current database to `atlas_old` before creating a new `atlas` database with the backup data.
+1. **Database Restoration**: When restoring a database, the script renames your current database to `origin_old` before creating a new `origin` database with the backup data.
 This allows for recovery if the restore process fails.

 2. **Confirmation Prompts**: The restore operation will prompt for confirmation before overwriting your database or files.

-3. **Backup Directory**: All backups are stored in an `atlas_backups` directory created in the same location as the script.
+3. **Backup Directory**: All backups are stored in an `origin_backups` directory created in the same location as the script.

-4. **Network Configuration**: The scripts assume your Docker Compose network is named `atlas-cmms_default`.
+4. **Network Configuration**: The scripts assume your Docker Compose network is named `origin-cmms_default`.
 If your setup uses a different network name, you'll need to modify the scripts accordingly.

 ## Troubleshooting